cneemish/mini-netflix/README.md

+1. This a simple mini - netflix app created using the https://www.omdbapi.com API
-Download the repo
+2. To get started Download the repo > npm install > install axios
-npm install
-install axios
-To run use npm run dev
+3. To run use npm run dev
-Click on movies to check movie details
+4. Click on movies to check movie details